TangoJ-Labs/example-grpc/README.md

-# gRPC Presentation - Simple w/ Authentication Example
+# gRPC Example - Simple w/ Authentication

 ## Create a self-signed cert & key for the server
 In the repo root directory:
 >`openssl req -x509 -sha256 -nodes -days 365 -newkey rsa:2048 -keyout auth/key.pem -out auth/cert.pem`

+**!!!
+NOTE: Be sure to put the server address in the cert Common Name field (e.g. "localhost") !!!**

 ## Compile the protocol buffer files into Go outputs
 In the repo root directory: